Summer Financial Aid

 What happens if I drop or withdraw from my classes in the summer while receiving Pell?

 Payment of a summer session Pell Grant depends on your attendance in the classes you are enrolled in.
 Dropping or withdrawing from classes may reduce or cancel your award and result in a tuition balance owed to the college.
-If you receive Pell for enrolled classes and you fail to attend, you will have to return those funds immediately to the office of Student Accounts on the 2nd floor of 30 Cooper Square.
+If you receive Pell for enrolled classes and you fail to attend, you will have to return those funds immediately to the Student Accounts Office.
+Please submit payment via Student Self-Service portal.

 What if I have additional questions?